Killeck/killeck.github.io/README.md

 ᚨᚱᛖ
 ᛚᛟᛋᛏ

-A Journey of Strength, Wisdom, and Self-Mastery [!intropage]
+# A Journey of Strength, Wisdom, and Self-Mastery
+[!intropage]

 This is no mere collection of pages.
-This is your shield—the weapon forged by your will, the hammer that will shape you into the man you are meant to become.
+This is your _shield_—the weapon forged by your will, the _hammer_ that will shape you into the man you are meant to become.
 Like the finest steel, your soul must be forged in the fires of trials and tempering.
 The gods have laid the path before you, but it is your hand that must wield the axe and carve the way.

-In these pages, you shall find the means to discover your true place among men.
+In these pages, you shall find the means to _discover_ your true place among men.
 You will call upon the strength of the ancient warriors, those who walked with the gods and shaped their fates with iron and fire.
 Here, you shall face your inner struggles, confront the storms of emotion, and rise above them as one would ascend from the ashes of battle.

-This is a journey of kings.
+This is a _journey of kings_.
 To find your footing as a man is not a simple task; it is a noble quest, requiring the courage of a warrior and the wisdom of a ruler.
 You will track your emotions as a lord commands his kingdom, understanding each feeling, and tracing it to its root as a hunter tracks his prey.

 The tools within these pages are your sword and shield.
 They will sharpen your mind, strengthen your resolve, and lead you to reclaim the power that resides within your bloodline.
 You will rise above the weak and the fleeting, casting off the chains of doubt, to stand firm in your purpose—unwavering, unstoppable, and unyielding in your destiny.

 The gods have spoken.
 The ancestors watch.
-It is time for you to take your place among the greats, for a true Viking does not ask for his path—he commands it.
+It is time for you to take your place among the greats, for a true Viking does not ask for his path—he _commands_ it.

-Walk with the might of the gods at your back.
+**Walk with the might of the gods at your back.
 Claim your strength.
-Reign as the man you were born to be.
+Reign as the man you were born to be.**

-The Warrior’s Path to Inner Mastery
+## The Warrior’s Path to Inner Mastery
 [!Intropage2]

-Stoicism:
+### Stoicism:
 Stoicism is the philosophy of strength in adversity.
 It teaches that our true power lies in our ability to control how we respond to the world around us, not in our ability to control the world itself.
 A Stoic warrior faces hardship, not with reckless fury, but with the calm of a seasoned berserker in the heart of battle.
-He understands that pain and suffering are the runes carved into the path of life—powerful, yet not to be feared.
+He understands that pain and suffering are the _runes_ carved into the path of life—powerful, yet not to be feared.
 He stands unyielding, facing the storm with unwavering resolve.
-He embraces only what he can command—his thoughts, his actions, and his spirit.
+He embraces only what he can command—_his thoughts_, _his actions_, and _his spirit_.

-Inner Healing:
+### Inner Healing:
 To heal is not simply to forget the wounds of the past but to learn from them.
-Inner healing is the act of confronting the deep scars and shadows of youth that may hold you back from becoming the man you are destined to be.
-It is the process of reclaiming your power, finding peace within yourself, and stripping away the weight of lingering scars.
+Inner healing is the act of confronting the _deep scars_ and _shadows of youth_ that may hold you back from becoming the man you are destined to be.
+It is the process of reclaiming your power, finding peace within yourself, and stripping away the weight of _lingering scars_.
 Healing allows you to walk taller, stronger, and more resilient.
 It is the act of taking what once weakened you and turning it into the foundation of your strength.

-Self-Discovery:
+### Self-Discovery:
-The quest for self-discovery is the journey of understanding the true essence of your being—the bloodline that runs through your veins, the honour that calls to you from the past.
+The quest for self-discovery is the journey of understanding the true essence of your being—the _bloodline_ that runs through your veins, the _honour_ that calls to you from the past.
 It is about stripping away the falsehoods, the masks that others or society have placed upon you, and uncovering the warrior within.
-This journey is not for the faint of heart; it demands brutal honesty and the courage to face your inner darkness as well as your light.
-Self-discovery is about aligning yourself with your deepest values and truths, understanding the ancient call of your soul, and claiming your rightful place in the world as a man of purpose and strength.
+This journey is not for the faint of heart; it demands _brutal honesty_ and the _courage_ to face your _inner darkness_ as well as your light.
+Self-discovery is about aligning yourself with your deepest _values_ and _truths_, understanding the ancient call of your soul, and claiming your rightful place in the world as a man of purpose and strength.

-Wielding the Rune-Script: How to Use This Journal [!How to use this journal effectively]
+## Wielding the Rune-Script: How to Use This Journal
+[!How to use this journal effectively]

-"A blade left unsharpened will rust, and a warrior who does not train will weaken.
+_"A blade left unsharpened will rust, and a warrior who does not train will weaken.
 This journal is no different.
 It is a weapon, a map, a mirror—one that reveals who you are and what you can become.
 But only if you wield it with intent."
+_

-1. The Purpose of This Journal
+### 1. The Purpose of This Journal
 This is not a book of passive reflection.
 It is a battleground where you face yourself.
 A forge where your weaknesses are melted down and reforged into strength.
 A runestone where your victories and trials are carved into existence.

-The purpose of this journal is to:
+**The purpose of this journal is to**:

 Help you uncover your true self—your strengths, values, and hidden potential.
 Heal the scars of old battles by confronting the wounds of your past.